RedisLabs/raft/docs/Using.md

 ### Restoring from snapshot

-Application saves `last_applied_term` and `last_applied_index` along with node configuration into the snapshots.
+The application saves `last_applied_term` and `last_applied_index` along with node configuration into the snapshots.
-On a restart, after loading the state into your application, you need to configure Raft library from the configuration info in the snapshot and finally call `raft_restore_snapshot()`.
+After loading the state into your application on a restart, you need to configure the Raft library from the configuration info in the snapshot and call `raft_restore_snapshot()`. e.g:

-e.g:

 ```c